irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ## Percentage Improvement
-To further measure the improvement of the proposed method to other benchmarking methods, we compute The percentages of error improvement with other benchmark methods are computed
+To further measure the improvement of the proposed method to other benchmarking methods, we compute The percentages of error improvement with other benchmark methods are computed in the file [! main.ipynb](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/!%20main.ipynb)

 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/PI_univdorm.PNG)
 ![alt text](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/Figures/PI_univlab.PNG)